richardxu100/web-dev-stoga/README.md

 3. [w3schools.com] (w3schools.com)- Indepth tutorials on the different parts of HTML, CSS, and JS (more like documentation, so if you forget something about HTML, such as the `<div>` tag, you can look here for help.

 ### Coding Resources
-+ [codepen.io] (codepen.io)- How can I practice HTML, CSS, and JS on my own?
-Use this website!
-It's an incredible coding playground which allows you to easily test out your skills in each language.
-Like google drive, your coding projects (called pens) will be saved to your account and can be accessed from any browser.
++ [codepen.io] (codepen.io)- An incredible coding playground which allows you to easily test out your skills in HTML CSS and JS.
+Like Google Drive, your coding projects (called pens) will be saved to your account and can be accessed from any browser.
-+ [atom.io] (atom.io)- What if I want to practice HTML, CSS, and JS on my desktop instead of the browser because I want to use multiple files, locally downloaded images, etc. Well then you'll need an IDE (Integrated Developemnt Environment)- fancy talk for a code editor.
-Atom is the code editor which I personally use, and is free, open source, and developed by Github. [sublime text] (https://www.sublimetext.com/), [brackets] (http://brackets.io/), and [vscode] (https://code.visualstudio.com/) are great choices as well.
++ [atom.io] (atom.io)- Atom is the code editor which I personally use, and is free, open source, and developed by Github. [sublime text] (https://www.sublimetext.com/), [brackets] (http://brackets.io/), and [vscode] (https://code.visualstudio.com/) are great choices as well.

 ## Intermediate CSS and JavaScript